 Graduate Assistantship Application Tips

-Once you have selected the positions that match your skills and interests, start by tailoring each application, graduate assistantship resume and cover letter with all of the information you gathered through your research.
-“How to get an assistantship” is a frequent theme that comes up in questions we get at HigherGrad.
-We recommend showcasing how your skills and experience can provide solutions to challenges of the position.
-Detailing how you have been successful in past experiences, particularly in the same field or on a similar project, will allow you to stand out when potential candidates are being reviewed for graduate assistantships.
+Once you have selected the positions that match your skills and interests, start by tailoring each application.
+Your graduate assistantship application will need to include a resume and cover letter with all of the information you gathered through your research.
+“How to get an assistantship” is a frequent question many undergraduate students ask as they start to figure out how to navigate graduate school.
+We recommend showcasing how your skills and experience can provide solutions to the challenges of the position.
+Detailing how you have been successful in past experiences, particularly in the same field or on a similar project, will allow you to stand out among many other potential candidates.

 Talk to Your Future Advisor

-Many applicants do not take advantage of communication with the person or persons who are looking to hire graduate assistantships.
-Almost all positions you find will have contact information for the adviser or lead investigator who is soliciting for the graduate assistantship position.
-Reach out to them and let them know you are interested and ask for more detailed information.
-This is a great tip to use after your initial research to gather more detailed information and hone in your graduate assistantship application.
+Many applicants do not take advantage of communicating with the person or persons who are looking to hire graduate assistantships.
+Almost all positions you find will have contact information for the adviser or lead investigator who is soliciting for the graduate assistantship.
+Reach out to them and let them know you are interested in the position.
+Ask meaningful and direct questions about the position.
+This is a great tip to start building a relationship with your future boss and to gather additional research you can use in your graduate assistantship application.